 4. Jumping to conclusions.

-So where your instincts might be trying to tell you something, instead of jumping to a conclusion, you go and discuss it with them, and your instincts are most likely correct.
-However, they will not validate your feelings as real as they are the narcissist has made their minds up that, in fact, to the narcissist, you are “Insecure.” to distract you from the truth.
+So, where your instincts might be trying to tell you something, instead of jumping to a conclusion, you go and discuss it with them, and your instincts are most likely correct.
+However, narcissists will not validate your feelings as real as they are; the narcissist has made their minds up that, in fact, to the narcissist, you are “Insecure, to sensitive, jealous, overreacting, crazy, obsessed.” to distract you from the truth.
 When actually, it’s their behaviour that they’re hiding from you, making you feel this way, yet as you’ve not made a conclusion, not got evidence, hoping they’re faithful as they future faked and falsely promised with their added false apology, that they wouldn’t do it again.
-You are most often left questioning yourself, as to whether you are indeed insecure?
+You are most often left questioning yourself as to whether you are indeed insecure?
 If you are pushing them away?
-When in fact a good person would listen to you and work it out together, always trust your instincts even when you are unsure as to what they are telling you as most often they are right.
+When in fact, a reasonable person would listen to you and work it out together, always trust your instincts even when you are unsure as to what they are telling you as most often they are right.

-The narcissist catastrophises by minimising or denying their negative or bad behaviour, distracting us away from it and magnifying anything that goes well to get you to focus on their right side.
-They minimise anything you do good, and they magnify anything you do that they perceive as wrong, and once they’ve made their minds up, that is their truth, and nothing you can say will shift this.
+The narcissist catastrophises by minimising or denying their negative or bad behaviour, distracting us away from it and magnifying anything they do well to get us to focus on their good side.
+They minimise anything we do good, or they take the credit, while they magnify anything we do that they perceive as wrong, and once they’ve made their minds up, that is their truth, and nothing you can say will shift this.

 7. The blame game.